sigstore/sigstore-blog/content/post-quantum-2025.md

 Because this work is in progress, there are synonyms for the same concept coming from the academic community or writing a US government standard.

-ML-DSA (Module-Lattice-Based Digital Signature Standard) is used to sign and verify digital signatures; NIST standardized it in FIPS 204.
+ML-DSA (Module-Lattice-Based Digital Signature Algorithm) is used to sign and verify digital signatures; NIST standardized it in FIPS 204.
 It has a similar function to HMAC with a traditional asymmetric cryptographic algorithm, like RSA or elliptic curves.
 While RSA has public keys and signatures that are 100s of bytes and elliptic curves' are 10s of bytes, ML-DSA's are in the kilobyte range, making them much larger.

-SLH-DSA (Stateless Hash-Based Digital Signature Standard) is another way to sign and verify digital signatures; NIST standardized it in FIPS 205.
+SLH-DSA (Stateless Hash-Based Digital Signature Algorithm) is another way to sign and verify digital signatures; NIST standardized it in FIPS 205.
 It's an alternative to ML-DSA with smaller keys (10s of bytes) but a larger signature (10 kilobyte range).

 ### Context